-When I started making my own breadcrumbs, it wasn’t because I wanted to.
+When I started making my own homemade organic breadcrumbs, it wasn’t because I wanted to.
 It really came about because I couldn’t find any organic brands in the store (however you can order them online through Amazon or Vitacost).
 I still use store bought when I need to for larger dishes and I have the time to plan and go shopping.

 When I don’t have any stale bread reserved for the task (I’m not a good planner when it comes to cooking), I grab about 4 slices, throw them in the toaster oven, wait, let them cool, then blend them up.
 Still takes a little bit of time, but fast than running to the store.. and I get my organic breadcrumbs.

 Taking the time to make your own homemade organic breadcrumbs is not hard or difficult, or even time consuming at all.
 There are basically two ways and I’ll highlight the fastest one in this article (watch my video below).

 Old School Method (takes longer) for Breadcrumbs

 The first method is to take bread and let it go stale over time.
 You can do this by leaving it out in the open on a pan like a cookie sheet or something of the like.

 Cover it with cloth to keep dust off and let it remain until it gets hard through and through.
 Put it through a blender and there you have it.

 The problem is this can take at least a few days depending on the type of bread.